Push-Stack/utriao-social-app/README.md

          PASSWORD= your password

-* **Mongo_URI variable** will be used for connecting to Mongodb Database.
-You can place here your local mongodb server connection string or remote server.
+* The MONGO_URI variable will be used for connecting to the MongoDB Database.
+You can place your local MongoDB server connection string or remote server connection string here.

-* **JWT_SECRET** will be used for jsonwebtoken Secret Key.
+* The JWT_SECRET will be used as the secret key for JSON Web Tokens (JWT)

-* Two services for **email** are included in this App
+* Two services for email are included in this app.

              Choose one of them
-           SENDGRID & NODEMailer
+           SENDGRID or NODEMailer

-- For **sendgrid** u need **SENDGRID_API_KEY** variable in config.env
+- For SendGrid, you need to include the SENDGRID_API_KEY variable in the config.env file.

-- For **nodemail** u need **User and Password** variable in config.env
+- For Nodemailer, you need to include the USER and PASSWORD variables in the config.env file.

-- To **use SENDGRID email** service u need to have sendgrid account.
-You need to place SENDGRID API key of your account in SENDGRID_API_KEY variable.After placing API key in variable go to emails directory... open sendgrid.js file and uncomment all exports and then go to account.js file and comment all its exports.
-Because for default account.js file is being used for email service which is nodemailer.
-By doing this u will setup sendgrid service for emails.Make sure to also change imports of account.js to sendgrid.js in some files.
+- To use the SENDGRID email service, you need to have a SendGrid account.
+Place your SendGrid API key in the SENDGRID_API_KEY variable.
+After placing the API key in the variable, navigate to the emails directory.
+Open the sendgrid.js file and uncomment all exports.
+Then, go to the account.js file and comment out all its exports.
+This is because the default account.js file is being used for the email service, which is nodemailer.
+By doing this, you will set up the SendGrid service for emails.
+Make sure to also change imports from account.js to sendgrid.js in some files.

-- To **use nodemailer service**....
-Place your google account email in User variable like User=youremail...Place your google account password in Password Variable like Password='yourgmailpassword'...Go to this link to allow nodemailer to access your google account for email services [Change Secure App setting](https://myaccount.google.com/lesssecureapps) **Turn it ON**
+- To use the nodemailer service, put your Google account email in the User variable like User=youremail.
+Then, add your Google account password in the Password Variable like Password='yourgmailpassword'.
+Visit the following link to enable nodemailer to access your Google account for email services: [Change Secure App setting](https://myaccount.google.com/lesssecureapps) **Turn it ON**

-- After following all instructions you have completely setup App for running.
-All u need to do is to to run command **npm run dev** in **root directory**.
-This command will run **both servers nodejs and react**.
+- After following all instructions, you have completely set up the app for running.
+All you need to do is run the command npm run dev in the root directory.
+This command will run both the Node.js and React servers.

 ---